Articles on Paraliminals

 Paraliminal learning sessions are produced with all originally scored music, arranged following the specifications outlined by Lozanov teacher-trainer Peter Kline.

 The proper creation of suggestion is well outlined in the literature of SALT (Schuster & Gritton, 1986), in the NLP works of Bandler and Grinder (1975, 1977), (Grinder & Bandler 1981), and in the hypnosis literature on Dr. Milton Erickson (Haley, 1967).
-Among the considerations used in the development of Paraliminal CD scripts, one of the most significant was to distinguish between direct and indirect verbal suggestion.
+Among the considerations used in the development of Paraliminal audio scripts, one of the most significant was to distinguish between direct and indirect verbal suggestion.
 In most cases, indirect suggestion is used.

 Types of indirect suggestion used in Paraliminal learning sessions include: truisms, implied causatives, simple binds, focusing questions, double binds, yes sets, compounding suggestions and complex contingent suggestions.
 The importance of employing these techniques of suggestion is that the paraconscious mind follows the instruction without arousing resistance from the conscious mind (Erickson, et al., 1976).